waywardgeek/subset_sum_crypto/README.md

     b[i4] = r*v[i4] - k[i4]*p
 ```

-The main assumption for the security of this system is that solving these
+The security of this scheme is based on the assumption that solving these
 equations is hard for any subset of equations for `b`.

 Just how hard is this?
-If, for example, it is only as hard as DLP, then then we would need p to be
+If, for example, it is only as hard as DLP, then then
-2047 bits, making this scheme too slow to be of any use.
+we would need p to be 2047 bits, making this scheme too slow to be of any use.

 The `k[i]` values are determined by the others, and are not random.
 Each
 equation introduces only 128 unknown bits, but gives us 256 bits of